We see the word ‘Oui’ and our thoughts immediately transport us to a romantic and foreign land!

 So how, in this WE Economy, this Connection Economy, can we make our difference and act in harmony and agreement toward a common end with a focus on breathing growth and contribution into our conversations, our lives and our businesses?

 We must be collegial, where the relationship between people is built on an individual respect for each other and when coming from a strong emotional and heart based intention, it creates a strong atmosphere of teamwork and co-operation.
 It is where who you are matters.
 It’s where your identity matters.
-It’s an environment where you can grow, be challenged, be listened to and accepted.
+It’s an environment where you can grow, be challenged, be ed to and accepted.
 It is an environment that allows you to show up as who you need to be in a manner that creates happiness and loyalty.

 We must be cultural, where the real outcome of the business is purpose and profits, generating both meaning and money for stakeholders and shareholders.
 It’s an environment championed by leaders who are able to marry the emotional needs of their people with the logical thinking necessary to adapt and change strategically and tactically for the success of both the business and the people.
 To link your individual and personal goals and values to the values of the organisation will create real purpose for the individual and the business.